 Warehouse-native Is No Silver Bullet with Chris from Vero | Hosted by Luke from Snowflake

-Yet another episode on Warehouse-native or Connected Apps but this isn't just about the "what" or the "why" — it's also about the "why not".
+Part 5 of the series on warehouse-native apps which isn't just about the "what" or the "why" — it's also about the "why not".

 There's a lot to like about warehouse-native apps, but can they easily replace their traditional counterparts?
 Not really!